duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

   just `open vnc://user@machine`
-  Note that on ubuntu you have to do login in order to unlock Keyring (for example f you have autologin enabled you will not be able to connect with VNC, it will just ask for password indefinitely, untill you open eg Chrome which will ask you to unlock keyring).
+  Note that on ubuntu you have to do login in order to unlock Keyring (for example f you have autologin enabled you will not be able to connect with VNC, it will just ask for password indefinitely, until you open eg Chrome which will ask you to unlock keyring).
   One solution is to set empty Login password https://linuxconfig.org/how-to-disable-keyring-popup-on-ubuntu Search for